 What we observe from latest hyper-casual game studios is that they got stuck in the idea of copying a hit game with different content but the same mechanic or merging two different games into one.
 Merging core mechanics of two different games could be somewhat creative or it could turn out to be a hit game in the end.
 But if you find yourself checking top movers or top charts each and every day for ideation, you are doing something wrong.

 After we launched Overloaded!, we have heard conversations about new ideas such as: “This is a great game idea, let’s use Overloaded! mechanics for it.”
-Don’t be misled, mechanics here do not mean tap & hold or swipe, it means the fluid-like fill mechanic that a lot of studios have implemented to their games since then.
+Don’t be misled, mechanics here do not mean tap & hold or swipe, it means the fluid-like fill mechanic that a lot of studios have implemented in their games since then.
 So, don’t get too caught up in following the trend, define it yourself...